 Hanuman Asana – The Monkey God’s Posture

 Hanuman Asana is one of the most difficult postures in yoga.
-It is categorised as an advanced asana that requires patience, continuous practise and extreme flexibility.
+It is categorized as an advanced asana that requires patience, continuous practice, and extreme flexibility.

 Remember to warm up your body properly before attempting Hanuman Asana.

 Place two bolsters on each side next to you.

 Sit in Vajrasana.
 Lift your buttocks up and bring your right foot to the front of the mat.
 Support your hands next to your front foot.

 Push your hips down.
 Now support your hands/elbows on your bolster right next to you.
 If you don’t have bolsters, you can use blocks as well.

 Walk forward with your right foot.
 Bring your left foot further behind while supporting your hands /elbows on our bolsters.